Awarua Radio ZLB opened on 18 December 1913 and closed after almost 78 years of service on 30 August 1991.

 Southland Post & Telegraph Communications Museum

-Plans are underway to open a museum at the former Awarua Radio site.
+In early 2016, a group of volunteers opened a museum on the former Awarua Radio site.
 For more information, please visit awaruamuseum.co.nz.

 Most of the content about ZLB on maritimeradio.org is from a website created by the late Alan Gilchrist ZL4PZ and has been used with his permission.
 Many other people – in particular Alex Glennie, Chris Underwood and Tony Graham – have also provided material.